Bob Goodson: Early life and education

 In November 2003, PayPal co-founder Max Levchin and other Silicon Valley executives spoke at an Oxford Entrepreneurs event.
 At a dinner Goodson hosted for the speakers, Levchin discussed the entrepreneurial ecosystem of the Valley.
 Goodson, then 23, saw an opportunity to bring his interests in language, technology, and business together.
 "Blown away by learning about those businesses," Goodson flew to Palo Alto, where he had lunch with Levchin and Peter Thiel.
 Levchin offered him a job as the lead designer within a startup incubator, and six months after their initial meeting at Oxford, Goodson took a sabbatical and moved to San Francisco.

 Career

+Early career

 In April 2004, Goodson began working with Levchin at Midtown Doornail (an anagram of World Domination) as a product manager.
 An investment company and incubator, Midtown Doornail helped to create several successful internet companies, including Yelp.
 In September 2004, Goodson became Yelp's first employee.
 He remained at the company for four years, serving in various roles related to product management, UX and UI design and business development.